Great to have you here as I, Rush Limboy, your host and guiding light.

 My teammates make me look a lot better than I am.

-Obama taking credit today for the fact that Iraq is ostensibly democratic, and that our troops are now coming home.
+Obama taking credit today for the fact that Iraq is ostensibly Democratic and that our troops are now coming home.

-This is all the George if you know if if if Obama were really a unifier says he is, he really wanted to make a big deal.
+If you know, if Obama were really a unifier, says he is, he really wanted to make a big deal.

-You bring Bush in there for joint appearance here for this thing, because everybody knows this is Bush's deal, but here he is trying to hog the credit for it.
+He'd bring Bush in there for a joint appearance here for this thing because everybody knows this is Bush's deal.

 And look who is universally respected for not doing it.